Adopt-a-Bat Program

 Bat’s are nocturnal mammals that play an extremely important role in the ecosystems of British Columbia.

 There are 16 species of bat’s in BC and are protected by the BC Wildlife Act.
-There are 9 species of bats on Vancouver Island.
+The following 9 species are found on Vancouver Island:

 These 9 species of bats all have a few things in common: